awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

 # Setup steps for SSH connections to AWS CodeCommit repositories on Windows<a name="setting-up-ssh-windows"></a>

-Before you can connect to AWS CodeCommit for the first time, you must complete the initial configuration steps\.
-This topic walks you through the steps for setting up your computer and AWS profile, connecting to a CodeCommit repository, and cloning that repository to your computer \(also known as creating a local repo\)\.
+Before you can connect to AWS CodeCommit for the first time, you must complete some initial configuration steps\.
+After you set up your computer and AWS profile, you can connect to a CodeCommit repository and clone that repository to your computer \(also known as creating a local repo\)\.
 If you're new to Git, you might also want to review the information in [Where can I learn more about Git?](welcome.md#welcome-get-started-with-git)\.

 **Topics**
 + [Step 1: Initial configuration for CodeCommit](#setting-up-ssh-windows-account)